 NBC drops The Torch!?!

-NBC may very well drop The Torch with this summer’s Olympic coverage.
+NBC, who has secured exclusive US broadcast rights to the world’s biggest Athletic Competition may very well drop The Torch with this year’s Summer Olympic coverage.

 That is what several leading analysts and marketers have been warning of, and the warnings are certainly not without merit.
 Some of the chief concerns are very significant indeed: